MarkTretiak/OnlineStore/README.md

 # OnlineStore Database Project

 This repository contains the implementation of my database course project developed using Microsoft SQL Server.
-The project demonstrates a complete relational database design for a small online retail system, including schema creation, data population, indexing, queries, stored procedures, triggers, and transactional logic.
+The project demonstrates a complete relational database design for a small **Online retail system**, including schema creation, data population, indexing, queries, stored procedures, triggers, and transactional logic.

 # Project Overview

 The database models a simplified online store environment and includes the following core entities:

-'Customers' – customer information
+- `Customers` – customer information

-'Categories' – product classification
+- `Categories` – product classification

-'Products' – merchandise offered by the store
+- `Products` – merchandise offered by the store

-'Orders' – purchase orders placed by customers
+- `Orders` – purchase orders placed by customers

-'OrderItems' – junction table representing the many-to-many relationship between Orders and Products
+- `OrderItems` – junction table representing the many-to-many relationship between Orders and Products

-'Payments' – payment records linked to each order
+- `Payments` – payment records linked to each order

-'Logs' – auxiliary table used to demonstrate TRUNCATE operations
+- `Logs` – auxiliary table used to demonstrate TRUNCATE operations

 The system supports realistic operations such as order processing, payment handling, and stock updates.

-Implemented Course Requirements
+# Implemented Course Requirements
-Database Design
+**Database Design**

-Use of primary keys with IDENTITY auto-increment
+- Use of primary keys with IDENTITY auto-increment

-Use of foreign keys to enforce referential integrity
+-Use of foreign keys to enforce referential integrity

-Implementation of a many-to-many relationship through the OrderItems table
+- Implementation of a many-to-many relationship through the OrderItems table

-Use of various SQL data types (INT, VARCHAR, DECIMAL, DATETIME)
+- Use of various SQL data types (INT, VARCHAR, DECIMAL, DATETIME)

-Indexes
+**Indexes**

-Unique index on customer emails
+- Unique index on customer emails

-Non-unique indexes for product name and order date to improve query performance
+- Non-unique indexes for product name and order date to improve query performance

-Data Manipulation
+**Data Manipulation**

-Multi-row INSERT statements for all tables
+- Multi-row INSERT statements for all tables

-UPDATE operations adjusting product price and stock
+- UPDATE operations adjusting product price and stock

-DELETE operations filtering by conditions
+- DELETE operations filtering by conditions

-TRUNCATE operation demonstrated using the Logs table
+- TRUNCATE operation demonstrated using the Logs table

-Querying and Data Retrieval
+**Querying and Data Retrieval**

-Aggregate queries using COUNT, SUM, AVG
+- Aggregate queries using COUNT, SUM, AVG

-Grouped reporting with GROUP BY
+- Grouped reporting with GROUP BY

-Ordered output using ORDER BY
+- Ordered output using ORDER BY

-Pagination implemented using OFFSET … FETCH
+- Pagination implemented using OFFSET … FETCH

-Customer spending summary using joins and aggregation
+- Customer spending summary using joins and aggregation

-Joins and Views
+**Joins and Views**

-INNER JOIN and LEFT JOIN examples
+- INNER JOIN and LEFT JOIN examples

-Multi-table join combining Customers → Orders → OrderItems → Products
+- Multi-table join combining Customers → Orders → OrderItems → Products

-A consolidated reporting view: OrderDetails
+- A consolidated reporting view: OrderDetails

-Programmability
+**Programmability**

-Scalar function: GetOrderTotal
+- Scalar function: GetOrderTotal

-Trigger: UpdateOrderTotal (automatically recalculates order totals)
+- Trigger: UpdateOrderTotal (automatically recalculates order totals)

-Stored procedure: GetOrdersPaged (paged order retrieval)
+- Stored procedure: GetOrdersPaged (paged order retrieval)

-Transaction example using BEGIN TRY / CATCH, demonstrating safe COMMIT/ROLLBACK handling
+- Transaction example using BEGIN TRY / CATCH, demonstrating safe COMMIT/ROLLBACK handling

-How to Run the Project
+# How to Run the Project

-Open SQL Server Management Studio (SSMS).
+- Open SQL Server Management Studio (SSMS).

-Load the file OnlineStore.sql into a new query window.
+- Load the file OnlineStore.sql into a new query window.

-Execute the entire script (F5).
+- Execute the entire script (F5).

-The script will:
+- The script will:

 Create the OnlineStore database